andrew-a-hale/simple-data-pipeline/README.md

 ## Client

-Here is the data pipeline scripts that make use of the server live.
+In the client folder are the data pipeline scripts that make use of the server.

 Here is a table of the implemented features in each: